Perth Stadium railway station: Platforms and services

-For full capacity events at Perth Stadium, the station is also served by direct services from the Fremantle and Joondalup lines, which operate in addition to regular services along those lines.
-Fremantle line trains use platform 3 and Joondalup line trains use platform 4.
-There is also a shuttle which goes from Perth Stadium station to Perth station, which can be used to transfer to and from the Mandurah line, Midland line and the previously mentioned lines.
-Before events, the station is served by Thornlie line services, but after events, the Thornlie line does not operate, so patrons have to catch the Armadale line to Cannington railway station and then catch a rail replacement bus.
+For full-capacity events at Perth Stadium, the station is also served by direct services from the Fremantle and Yanchep lines, as well as the Mandurah line south of Cockburn Central.
+These operate in addition to regular services along those lines.
+Fremantle line trains use platform 3, Yanchep line trains use platform 4 and Mandurah line trains use platform 5.
+There is also a shuttle which goes from Perth Stadium station to Perth station, which can be used to transfer to and from the Airport line, Ellenbrook line, Mandurah line from Murdoch northwards, Midland line and the previously mentioned lines.

+Prior to the 2023-25 rebuild, the station was served by Thornlie line services before events, but after events, the Thornlie line did not operate, so patrons had to catch the Armadale line to Cannington railway station and then catch a rail replacement bus.

 Services may vary for events not projected to be full capacity.
-Prior to the station opening, the proportion of passengers for each line was predicted to be 3,000 for the Armadale line, 2,800 for the Fremantle line, 7,500 for the Joondalup line and 10,700 for the Mandurah line.
+Prior to the station opening, the proportion of passengers for each line was predicted to be 3,000 for the Armadale line, 2,800 for the Fremantle line, 7,500 for the Yanchep line (then known as the Joondalup line) and 10,700 for the Mandurah line.

 Platforms currently in use are as follows: